p6spy/p6spy/docs/configandusage.md

 * `%(sql)`                    the SQL statement with all bind variables replaced with actual values
 * `%(sqlSingleLine)`          the SQL statement with all bind variables replaced with actual values, with all new lines removed

+### databaseDialectDateFormat

+The way of formatting `java.util.Date` values.
+The date format engine is Java's SimpleDateFormat class.
+Refer to the SimpleDateFormat class in the JavaDocs for information on setting this value.
+An example follows:

+    databaseDialectDateFormat=MM-dd-yy HH:mm:ss:SS

+### databaseDialectTimestampFormat

+The way of formatting `java.sql.Timestamp` values.
+The date format engine is Java's SimpleDateFormat class.
+Refer to the SimpleDateFormat class in the JavaDocs for information on setting this value.
+An example follows:

+    databaseDialectTimestampFormat=MM-dd-yy HH:mm:ss:SS

 ### filter, include, exclude

 P6Spy allows you to filter SQL queries by specific strings to be present (`includes` property value) or not present (`excludes` property value).